School Science Lessons

 5. For most healthy people, an egg yolk a day is okay and will not increase risk of heart disease.

-Researchers recently concluded that there was no difference in relative heart disease risk, between those who ate less than one egg a week and those who ate more than one egg a day.
+Apparently, there is no difference in relative heart disease risk, between those who ate less than one egg a week and those who ate more than one egg a day.

 6. Research has found that dietary fat, especially saturated fat, is the real culprit in raising blood cholesterol levels.

-However, the ratio of an egg's fat content equates closely with the recommended ratio of a dietary fat intake i.e. 2/3 monounsaturated and polyunsaturated fats and 1/3 third saturated fats.
+The ratio of an egg's fat content equates closely with recommended ratio of a dietary fat intake: 2/3 mono and polyunsaturated fats and 1/3 third saturated fats.

 For a 50 g large egg yolk